maximbetin/instagram-helper/README.md

 The tool will:

 - Automatically launch Brave browser with remote debugging enabled
+- Open Instagram directly for immediate access
 - Use your existing Windows Brave profile (keeps you logged in)
 - Connect to the browser via `localhost:9222`
+- Extract complete post captions using advanced XPath selectors
-- Clean up any existing browser processes first
+- Clean up browser processes gracefully when finished

 ### How It Works